OpenBB-finance/OpenBB/website/content/terminal/usage/intros/common/ta.md

 - Trend - Directional strength
 - Volatility - Width of the price bands
 - Volume - Singling out volume
-- Custom - Fibonacci retracements
+- Custom - Multiple indicators and Fibonacci retracements

 All commands in this menu will rely on the interval and window chosen when loading an asset for analysis.
 Refer to the directory tree on the left side of the page, [here](https://docs.openbb.co/terminal/reference), for information on individual commands.
 To get a better understanding of what these features are, and the formulas behind them, a number of sources should be consulted; but, a good starting point is [Investopedia](https://www.investopedia.com/terms/t/technicalanalysis.asp).
 The menu employs the [Pandas-TA Library](https://github.com/twopirllc/pandas-ta).
 Submit a [feature request](https://openbb.co/request-a-feature) to let us know which indicators we should add next!